MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Enable-CsOnlineDialInConferencingUser.md

 The audio conferencing provider name and domain information is automatically set for the user when they are enabled for audio conferencing.

 > [!NOTE]
-> If your conferencing provider is Microsoft, your users' conference IDs are set to Dynamic Only by default.
-Unfortunately, there's no ability to change it in the Skype for Business Admin Center or using Windows Powershell to become static, as this is now unsupported.
+> If your conferencing provider is Microsoft, your users' conference IDs are set to Dynamic Only.
+This cannot be changed.
 Conference IDs are automatically set only for Skype for Business users enabled for Audio Conferencing.

 ## EXAMPLES